numericalalgorithmsgroup/pybobyqa/README.rst

 Examples
 --------
-Examples of how to run Py-BOBYQA are given in the `documentation <https://numericalalgorithmsgroup.github.io/pybobyqa/>`_, and the `examples <https://github.com/numericalalgorithmsgroup/pybobyqa/tree/master/examples>`_ directory in Github.
+Examples of how to run Py-BOBYQA are given in the `online documentation <https://numericalalgorithmsgroup.github.io/pybobyqa/>`_, and the `examples directory <https://github.com/numericalalgorithmsgroup/pybobyqa/tree/master/examples>`_ in Github.

 Uninstallation
 --------------